varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

-There are obvious limitations to what can be done, for instance it makes no sense to ``unset req.url;`` - a request must have some kind of URL to be valid, and likewise trying to manipulate a backend reponse when there is none (yet) makes no sense.
+There are obvious limitations to what can be done, for instance it makes no sense to ``unset req.url;`` - a request must have some kind of URL to be valid, and likewise trying to manipulate a backend response when there is none (yet) makes no sense.
 The VCL compiler will detect such errors.